 You will also find auditory devices for help hearing the microphone feed during the service and some of our members are fluent in ASL.
 We are looking to hire aids that have experience in working with children with disabilities to be on staff during Sunday School and in our nursery.
 We have opened a disability inclusive playground for younger children and will open one for older children in the future.

 But every need is different.
 We want to make our space welcome to everyone, especially to you and to your family.
-To that end, we encourage everyone who needs accomodation in order to feel fully included to set up a Disability Inclusion Plan conversation with our Director of Spiritual Formation, Preston Yancey.
+To that end, we encourage everyone who needs accommodation in order to feel fully included to set up a Disability Inclusion Plan conversation with our Director of Spiritual Formation, Preston Yancey.

-The Disability Inclusive Plan is a way to discuss what is currently availble and what we might be able to offer in the future in order to make our church as welcome to you and to your family as possible.
-It our commitment to follow the example of Jesus in everything we do.
+The Disability Inclusive Plan is a way to discuss what is currently available and what we might be able to offer in the future in order to make our church as welcome to you and to your family as possible.
+It is our commitment to follow the example of Jesus in everything we do.
 Especially in our efforts to make tables for one another.